rpinset/all-addons-OCA/document_page_procedure/readme/DESCRIPTION.md

-This module provides a Procedure template.
+This module provides a Procedure Template.
+If mgmtsystem_manual will be installed you can change initial template.
-- Go to Management Systems \> Documentation \> Procedures
-- Create a new Procedure
-- Fill in the title and the content